ArrowLuo/CLIP4Clip/README.md

 You must obtain permission from MPII to download and use the data.
 The download link is [here](https://sites.google.com/site/describingmovies/download).
 The 1000 test clips data is [link](http://www.google.com/url?q=http%3A%2F%2Fdatasets.d2.mpi-inf.mpg.de%2FmovieDescription%2Fprotected%2Flsmdc2016%2FLSMDC16_challenge_1000_publictect.csv&sa=D&sntz=1&usg=AFQjCNGIaGVhCeb6zNfUs2UL1zNzoEtaSg).
 Read our paper and the [dataloader](./dataloaders/dataloader_lsmdc_retrieval.py) for more information.

+**For ActivityNet**

+The official websit has made the full dataset available on Google and Baidu drives, see more information at [here](http://activity-net.org/download.html) .
+The splits can be found in the job [collaborative-experts](https://github.com/albanie/collaborative-experts/tree/master/misc/datasets/activity-net).

 **For DiDeMo**

 Raw videos can be download from [LisaAnne/LocalizingMoments](https://github.com/LisaAnne/LocalizingMoments).
 The splits can be found in the job [collaborative-experts](https://github.com/albanie/collaborative-experts/tree/master/misc/datasets/didemo/README.md).

 ## Compress Video for Speed-up (optional)
 ```sh